To be prayed on 9 consecutive days from October 9 to October 17, St. Ignatius of Antioch’s feast day.

 for you alone are the source of life.

-Through St. Ignatius’ intercession, we pray for our parish community.
+we pray for our parish community:

 Grant this through our Lord Jesus Christ, your Son,